 But there's a more important reason we're told about the plunder.
 The writer is making a point, a contrast.
 Back in 8:11 he informed us that the Jews were given permission to take plunder, but they didn't.
-Five hundred years earlier, in 1 Samuel 15, Saul was forbidden to take plunder, but he did.
-The difference is unmistakable.
+Five centuries earlier, in 1 Samuel 15, Saul was forbidden to take plunder, but he did.
+The difference is unmistakable.5 An antithesis.

 What's the significance of all this?
-We'll get to that in a moment, but first comes scene #2.
+We'll get to that in a moment, but first, let's take a look at scene #2.
 In the first scene, God delivered His people.
 In the second...